frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/distribution-planning.rst

   - | The third tab shows the **planned and ongoing transactions** that are currently ongoing or proposed by frePPLe.
-The list shows purchase orders, incoming distribution orders and outgoing distribution orders.
+The list shows purchase orders, incoming distribution orders, outgoing distribution orders and open sales orders.

     | Date, quantity, item and supplier can be edited for proposed transactions.
     | When one or more rows are selected, the action list becomes active which is
       used to change the status of the transaction.
-    | If the Openbravo connector app is activated, the dropdown allows the planner
+    | If the Openbravo or Odoo connector app is activated, the dropdown allows
-      to immediately export the transaction immediately towards Openbravo.
+      the planner to immediately export the transaction immediately towards the ERP system.

     .. image:: ../_images/distribution-planning-transactions.png